mautic/user-documentation/docs/overview/overview.rst

 - :doc:`/contacts/manage_contacts` - Known or unknown individuals who have visited your websites or interacted with your business in some way.
 Contacts are the primary factor of a marketing automation platform.

 - :doc:`/segments/manage_segments` - A group of your Contacts that share certain attributes.
-For example, you may Segment Contacts based on a Contact's location.
+For example, you may segment Contacts based on a Contact's location.
 This may help you easily send out location-based offers or promotions to this specific group of Contacts.

 - :doc:`/companies/companies_overview` - An assigned group of Contacts based on their Company or Companies.